MattiooFR/mattioofr.github.io/posts/blackjack-the-21-game.md

 Constantly reassess the size of your bankroll and alter the size of your bets accordingly.
 **Always buy chips in small amount**, if you play with nickels ($5 chips), don’t buy in for more than $100.
 Remember that if you lose 10 units, reassess your bankroll (divide it by 100 to know your knew high bet).
-**You will experience big swings of positive and negative fluctuations, you got to be prepare of this, and cut your loss fast.
+**You will experience big swings of positive and negative fluctuations, you got to be prepare for this, and cut your loss fast.
 The goal is to stay in the game for long !**

 If your bet are below $50 (low bets), most of the casino wont care that you change your betting from 1-to-4 even 1-to-8, but some casino don't want any card counter at their table so if you feel heat don’t push it.